trevorhanus/dynaflo/docs/docs/items/putItem.md

-Creates a new item, or replaces an old item with a new item.
+Creates a new item or replaces an old item with a new item.

 **Command Syntax**